Pediatric vascular access for hemodialysis

 • What is a hemodialysis catheter?

 A hemodialysis catheter is used for dialysis.
 It is a soft plastic tube.
 The hemodialysis catheter is put in a large vein, and the tip of it is near the heart.
 The other end of the catheter is outside of the body.
+Your dialysis team will be the ONLY people to use the hemodialysis catheter.

-These catheters have two tubes
+These catheters have two tubes:

 • Red tube – draws blood from the vein and out of the body into the dialysis pathway